Salem Parkway (North Carolina): Downtown reconstruction

-First phase of construction was focused on and around Peters Creek Parkway (NC 150), which included lowering the freeway to establish a minimum vertical clearance of 17 ft at the new Fourth Street two-lane bridge and 17.5 ft at the new seven-lane Peters Creek Parkway bridge.
+The first phase of construction was focused on and around Peters Creek Parkway (NC 150), which included lowering the roadway to establish a minimum vertical clearance of 17 ft at the new Fourth Street two-lane bridge and 17.5 ft at the new seven-lane Peters Creek Parkway bridge.
 After two years of intermittent closures, the new Peters Creek Parkway bridge was opened on November 12, 2018.
 On November 17, the second phase began with the complete shutdown of Business 40 between Peters Creek Parkway and John Gold Memorial Expressway (US 52/US 311/NC 8); three alternate routes were set up through the downtown area for locals while travelers are encouraged to remain on mainline I-40.

-During construction, Business 40 was lowered to establish a minimum vertical clearance of 17 ft for the new Marshall, Cherry, Main and Church Street bridges; Spruce Street bridge was removed and Liberty Street changed from an underpass to an overpass as a result.
-The Broad Street interchange was permanently closed and removed, the Cherry Street interchange would had been modified with Marshall Street, and the Main Street interchange was modified to have only a southbound on-ramp and a northbound off-ramp.
+During construction, Business 40 was lowered to establish a minimum vertical clearance of 17 ft for the new Marshall, Cherry, Main, and Church Street bridges; Spruce Street bridge was removed, and Liberty Street changed from an underpass to an overpass as a result.
+The Broad Street interchange was permanently closed and removed; the Cherry Street interchange would have been modified with Marshall Street, and the Main Street interchange was modified to have only a southbound on-ramp and a northbound off-ramp.
 Two pedestrian bridges would also be completed, one of which would replace Green Street Bridge, and a Strollway Bridge adjacent to Liberty Street.

 On August 30, 2019, the section east of Main Street was opened.
 Reconstruction of the downtown segment was completed February 2, 2020.
 The name change went into effect on the day the parkway reopened.
+The Twin City Trail opened in August 2025, which coincided with the adjacent sidewalks that were built along the downtown stretch, in which the sidewalks were completed in 2020-2021.

 Exit list

 Exit numbers follow US 421 mileage.
+Old exit numbers and closed exits are based on the former I-40 Business exits.